 At the 2026 Milan-Cortina Winter Paralympics, Russia and Belarus competed under their national flags for the first time since 2014, following bans due to doping and the 2022 Ukraine invasion.
 Their participation sparked boycotts by seven countries, including Ukraine, and boos from some spectators.
 Russian athletes have won multiple medals, marking a contentious return amid ongoing geopolitical tensions.

-European foreign ministers visited Kyiv to mark the fourth anniversary of the Bucha massacre, reaffirming support for accountability for Russian war crimes.
-The visit highlights ongoing efforts to seek justice, despite political hurdles like Hungary's blocking of Ukraine's EU loan and stalled peace negotiations.
+European foreign ministers visited Kyiv to mark the fourth anniversary of the Bucha massacre, emphasizing the importance of accountability for Russian war crimes.
+The visit highlights ongoing efforts to seek justice, despite political hurdles like Hungary's blocking of Ukraine's EU loan and talks on accession.